Some features and content are currently unavailable today due to maintenance at our service provider. Status updates

 MANUSCRIPT SUBMISSIONS

-By submitting to IRRODL, the authors agree to the submission of their article to Turnitin for the sole purpose of detecting plagiarism.
+• By submitting to IRRODL, authors agree to the submission of their article to Turnitin for the purpose of detecting plagiarism or confirming originality.

 PREPARING FULL-PAPER (RESEARCH ARTICLE) MANUSCRIPTS

-1. abstract (150-250 words, describing the research problem, the method, the basic findings, the conclusions, and the recommendations)
+• Abstract (150–250 words): Describe the research problem, method, basic findings, conclusions, and recommendations.

 Documentation

-Manuscripts must conform to APA 6th edition standard for both referencing and style.
-Consult the Publication Manual of the American Psychological Association (6th ed., 2010).
+Manuscripts must conform to the APA 7th edition standard for referencing and style.
+Authors are expected to consult the Publication Manual of the American Psychological Association (7th ed., 2020).

-Below are some examples of the basic reference list format.
+Below are some examples of basic reference list formats:

-Surname, A. A. (year).
+• Format: Surname, A. A. (Year).
 Article title.
 Title of Periodical, volume number(issue number), inclusive page numbers.
+DOI or link if available.

 Style

-Submissions in English.
-British, or American English spelling are acceptable, but usage must be consistent throughout.
-Please use spell check for all submissions.
+IRRODL accepts articles in English only.
+Submissions in International, British, or American English spelling are acceptable but must be consistent throughout.
+Please use spell check before submission.

-To abbreviate the name of an organization or agency, use capitals and no periods (e.g., YWCA).
-For first occurrence, provide the full name with the abbreviation in parentheses, and use the abbreviation as required after that, for example, Athabasca University (AU).
+To abbreviate the name of an organization or agency, use capitals without periods (e.g., YWCA).
+For the first occurrence of an abbreviation, provide the full name followed by the abbreviation in parentheses.
+Once introduced, the abbreviation may be used throughout the paper (not the abstract).

 ORIGINALITY

-Manuscripts submitted for review and possible publication in IRRODL must be original material that has not been published nor submitted for review/publication elsewhere.
+Manuscripts submitted to IRRODL must be original material that has not been published or submitted for review elsewhere.

-3. Articles distributed as conference proceedings or self-published in blogs or institutional repositories should normally be revised substantially before review and possible publication by IRRODL.
+2. Articles distributed as conference proceedings or self-published in blogs or institutional repositories should be substantially revised before submission.
 If your article is derived from a thesis or dissertation, please provide the name of the institution to which it was submitted, the date of submission, the author(s), and the supervisor.
-(The editor may ask to review in detail the publication/distribution history of any work to make this determination.)
+The editor may ask to review in detail the publication/distribution history of any work to make this determination.

-ESL/New Authors: If you are uncertain about whether your paper meets the standards required by a peer-reviewed journal, please consider seeking advice and assistance from AuthorAid at http://www.authoraid.info/ (mentoring service free-of-charge) or American Journal Experts at http://www.journalexperts.com/ (fee-based editing, review, and translation service).
+ESL/New Authors: If you are uncertain whether your paper meets the standards required by a peer-reviewed journal, please seek advice and assistance from a professional agency or an editor, such as AuthorAid at http://www.authoraid.info/ (a free-of-charge mentoring service).

 IRRODL SECTIONS